 - Marlin donut with Xcatix mayonnaise and fried leek

-The two-story interior is a cool, casual space as well.
+The two-story interior is also a relaxed and casual space.
 Happy hours with DJs are held on the lower level, while meals are served on the second floor overlooking the action.
+In 2024, Sud 777 ranked #47 in Latin America.

 Rosetta